 This app registration process provides you with a client_id and client_secret.
 The secret and ID are unique to your application and should be used for all authentication calls within the environment they’re issued. |

-CXone Environments |
+CXone Mpower Environments |

 If you selected Multiple Tenants for the tenancy, you must indicate whether your app will be used for a government environment.
 If you selected Multiple Tenants for the tenancy, you must indicate which environments your application will support.
 For each environment your app will be registered in, NICE provides a set of credentials. |